aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-modeling/linear-extrusion/twist-offset-in-linear-extrusion/_index.md

 };
 ```

-## Step 2: Create a Scene
+### Step 2: Create a Scene

-Generate a 3D scene to host your nodes and shapes.
+This is the container where we’ll **create 3d scene** nodes.

 ```csharp
 Scene scene = new Scene();
 ```

-## Step 3: Create Nodes
+### Step 3: Create Nodes

-Construct nodes within the scene, both left and right.
+Two sibling nodes are added to the root – one for the regular extrusion and one for the offset version.

 ```csharp
 var left = scene.RootNode.CreateChildNode();